 their sales, marketing and product development efforts.

 Suddenly, it was very clear that being substantially better than one's direct competition was not sufficient.
-You had to be better than all of the alternatives the customer has to buying right now.
+You had to be better than all of the alternatives the customer can buy right now.

 2) Change the words, and you'll automatically change the thinking.